 The University of Toronto has a long tradition of training senior residents and fellows in Child and Adolescent Psychiatry (CAP), and in 2012 our CAP subspecialty training program was among the first in Canada to receive full accreditation by the Royal College of Physicians and Surgeons of Canada.

-For their clinical rotations, residents may choose from over 10 training sites, which include a world-class children’s hospital (The Hospital for Sick Children), Canada’s largest teaching hospital devoted to mental health and addiction (The Centre for Addiction and Mental Health), other superb academic centres, and a number of excellent community hospitals and children’s mental health agencies located throughout the Greater Toronto Area.
+For their rotations, CAP subspecialty residents have access to 13 clinical sites across the DCYMH.
+These include a world-class children’s hospital (The Hospital for Sick Children), Canada’s largest teaching hospital devoted to mental health and addiction (The Centre for Addiction and Mental Health), other superb academic centres, and excellent community hospitals and children’s mental health agencies located throughout the Greater Toronto Area.

 Additional funding pathway

 In the event that the University is unable to fund training positions for all deserving candidates, Ontario Shores Centre for Mental Health Sciences could provide additional funding pathways to support two eligible candidates in the child and adolescent psychiatry (CAP) subspecialty program who: a) meet the respective training program’s standards for acceptance; b) meet Ontario Shores’ internal criteria for funding; and c) commit to a two year return of service agreement with Ontario Shores.

 Ontario Shores Centre for Mental Health Sciences (Ontario Shores) is a highly innovative public hospital that provides inpatient, outpatient and consultation services for people with complex mental illness.
 Patients benefit from a recovery-oriented environment of care built on compassion, inspiration and hope.
 Engaging in research, education and advocacy initiatives to advance the mental health care system, exemplary patient care is delivered through safe, evidence-based approaches where successful outcomes are achieved using best clinical practices and the latest advances in research.